RandomSearch18/mid-knight-snacks/README.md

 ## How to run the game

+### Play it online

+Visit **[https://randomsearch18.github.io/mid-knight-snacks](https://randomsearch18.github.io/mid-knight-snacks/)** to play the game in your browser!
+Keyboard required.

+Alternative domain coming soon, maybe.

+### Run it locally

 1. Clone the repository
 2. Create a venv if you want (`python3 -m venv .venv` and `source .venv/bin/activate`)
 3. Install Pygame with `python3 -m pip install -r requirements.txt`
 4. `python3 main.py`

+## Instructions and lore

+Move with <kbd>A</kbd> and <kbd>D</kbd> and use <kbd>Space</kbd> to jump.

+You are a very hungry knight in a castle, and you've got to navigate the castle to find the beef that you crave.
+You know you've won when you become nice and... chubby.

+The original idea behind the game was that by completing levels, the player would get larger and more unwieldy, thus making the player their own enemy.

 ## Demo video